-11b.
+10b.
 Foreign currency and interest rate risk

 Interest rate and foreign currency risks exist where assets and liabilities have different currencies and interest rates set under a different basis or which reset at different times.
 The mortgage assets, the term loans and the cash and cash equivalents are exposed to these risks.
-The LLP minimises its exposure to such risks by ensuring that the foreign currency and interest rate characteristics of assets and liabilities are similar, where this is not possible the LLP uses derivative financial instruments to mitigate these risks.
+The LLP minimises its exposure to such risks by ensuring that the foreign currency and interest rate characteristics of assets and liabilities are similar; where this is not possible the LLP uses derivative financial instruments to mitigate these risks.

 The underlying mortgage pool comprises mortgage loans which are subject to variable rates of interest set by Lloyds based on general interest rates and competitive considerations, mortgage loans which track the Bank of England base rate and mortgage loans which are subject to fixed rates of interest.
 To mitigate the changes in interest and foreign currency rates that may result in the interest cash flows from the mortgage pool being insufficient to meet the payments under the term loans, the LLP has entered into currency and basis swaps with Lloyds.
-The previously held swap with Natixis matured in the year in line with the maturity of the associated bond.
 The basis swaps substantially eliminate the sensitivity to movements in interest rates and the currency swaps eliminate the sensitivity to movements in foreign currency rates.